fabrylab/pyTFM/docs/tutorialAddon.rst

 header containing important parameters of the calculation (:numref:`out`).
 This is followed by a section containing all results.
-Each line has 4 to 6 tab-delimited columns, containing the frame, the id of the object in the frame (if you analyze multiple cells or cell colonies in this frame), the name of the quantity, the value of the quantity and optionally the unit of the quantity and a warning.
+Each line has 4 to 6 tab-delimited columns, containing the frame, the id of the object in the frame (if you analyze multiple cells or cell colonies in this frame), the name of the quantity, the value of the quantity and optionally the unit of the quantity and also optionally a warning.

 .. figure:: images/out.png
     :width: 750